Working from home

 For more information visit the Health and Safety Executive.

 Colleagues who are continuing to work from home may wish to collect equipment and items from campus.
-As the Government restrictions on non-essential travel have been eased it is now possible for colleagues to visit campus to collect items to help them work from home.
+You should not take your desktop PC home.

 If you are finding it difficult to work comfortably you should discuss the options with your line manager taking into account time, effort and practicalities.
-It may be possible for you to agree a more flexible approach to working by building in more frequent breaks but please note that your line manager will not be able to approve the purchase of equipment for you to use from home.
+It may be possible for you to agree a more flexible approach to working by building in more frequent breaks.

 Am I covered by the University's insurance arrangements whilst working from home or do I need to inform my home insurance provider?

 The University's employer and public liability policies remain in force and are not compromised by staff having to temporarily work from home.
 However, while staff are working from home they are only covered by University insurance when undertaking safe admin or computer-based work.
 While at home, staff should not undertake any University work that involves higher risk activities such as heavy lifting, heat or chemicals.
 Even on campus, this kind of work requires significant controls for health and safety reasons – the home environment is not normally risk assessed or equipped to do this work safely.

 If you have existing personal home and/or motor insurance, your cover will not be affected if you take part in any of the activities below.
 You do not need to contact your insurer to update documents or extend your cover if:

 - You are an office-based worker and need to work from home because of government advice or because you need to self-isolate

 - You have to drive to your workplace because of the impact of COVID-19

 - You are using your own car for voluntary purposes to transport medicines or groceries to support others who are impacted by COVID-19